Yusifx1/e621-scripts/README.md

 sc=on downloads set posts by id with renaming (oldest upload first). sc=no download sets with source name.
 Default value - no

-For tag downloader:
-dump=yes dump all link to txt for downloading with another downloader or dump=no download with curl

-You can change this settings permamently in script first lines.
+You can change this settings default value permamently in script first lines.

 # Writing login and API key